MicrosoftDocs/learn/learn-pr/github/codebase-representation-codeql/includes/3-run-codeql-database.md

  */

 import <language>
-// For some languages (Java/C++/Python/Swift), you need to explicitly import the data flow library, such as
+// For some languages (Java/C++/Python/Swift), you need to explicitly import the data-flow library, such as
 // import semmle.code.java.dataflow.DataFlow or import codeql.swift.dataflow.DataFlow
 ...